Tmarlow98/Tmarlow98/README.md

 - 👋 Hi, I’m @Tmarlow98
-- 👀 I’m interested in developing GUI Applications and learning how to get into the world of open source programming
+- 👀 I’m interested in developing GUI Applications and learning how to expand my skills in the software development world.
 - 🌱 I’m currently learning how to become an experienced open source developer to help land an entry level position
 - 💞️ I’m looking to collaborate on any beginner level projects
 - 📫 How to reach me, phone call: 954-621-7953 or email: tmarlow98@gmail.com